Hotels Near Book of Kells

-Located within the Old Library at Trinity College just down the street from The Morgan Hotel, The Book of Kells will be a must-see on your Dublin itinerary.
+Located within the Old Library at Trinity College, just around the corner from The Morgan Hotel, The Book of Kells is a must-see on your Dublin itinerary.
 The 9th century book is one of Ireland’s greatest cultural treasures, as well as one of the world’s most famous medieval manuscripts.
 The Morgan's close location to Trinity College allows you to easily experience a piece of ancient history.
-Head to our offers page to see our full range of packages for staying at the Morgan Hotel.
+Head to our special offers page to see our full range of packages for staying at the Morgan Hotel.

 The Book of Kells contains the four Gospels of the New Testament in Latin, combined with various prefatory texts and tables written on vellum (calfskin).
 The date and place of origin of the book is a great controversy, but it is thought to have been written close to the year 800.
 The earliest reference of the book comes from the Annals of Ulster who described the book as “the chief treasure of the western world”.
 Having endured multiple Viking raids, and even being stolen in 1006, how the book survived is unknown.

-There are also tours of the Trinity College campus provided by Authenticity Tours which include entry to The Book of Kells and The Old Library exhibition.
-Tickets can be bought at the Authenticity Tours ticket desk at the Front Gate.
+There are also tours of the Trinity College campus provided by Authenticity Tours, which include entry to The Book of Kells and The Old Library exhibition.
+Tickets can be bought at the Authenticity Tours ticket desk, at the front gate of Trinity College.

 Please remember to check the Book Of Kells website before you visit, as the times are subject to change.